rschletty/rim-manual-ng/src/pages/en/faq.md

 ### If I delete an unattended machine from my controller account, will it automatically revoke permission on the target?
 Yes.
 Once an unattended target is removed, the change will be effective immediately.
 If the target machine is powered down or otherwise not connected to the internet, the change will be effective as soon as an internet connection is established on their machine.
 ### The target machine rebooted after installing updates and drivers, and it requires a password to log in.
 How does the session continue from here?
 RIM will attempt to automatically reconnect the session if an installation triggers a reboot.
-You will also be able to Control+Alt+Delete into the login screen if the target machine requires that.
+You will also be able to Control+Alt+Delete into the login screen if the Windows target machine requires that.
 ### I have multiple machines playing the part of the controller.
 Will the list of machines set up for unattended access populate across all machines?
 Yes.
 The list of machines configured for unattended access is stored within your account, so it will populate automatically.